jdekoning/skeleton-keys/haunted_house_2/README.md

 - In the `example` directory, run

 ```
+# The AWS stuff needs to be created first
 terraform apply -target module.aws

+# When prompted provide a password for the admin user
 terraform apply -target module.vault

+# When the two above are done you can apply the boundary configuration
 terraform apply -target module.boundary
 ```